gtiosclub/Calculator-Tutorial/P5/bonus.md

 A **weak** reference tells the ARC system to *not* assume ownership of the object.
 This means that the ViewController isn't the object retaining the variable.
 That's handled somewhere in the mysterious inner workings of UIKit.

-This prevents issues like retain cycles.
-I'm not 100% sure what a retain cycle is (I've never experienced one first hand), but I get the impression that it's when two objects `retain` each other, creating a situation where neither will ever be deallocated.
+This prevents issues like retain cycles, which is when two objects `retain` each other.
+This creates a situation where neither will ever be deallocated.

 **tl;dr** `weak` prevents weird stuff from happening because of the way Objective-C works.